nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start
+## This section to be done after v1.2 is released
 1. Ensure you have Java `11` or above installed in your Computer.

 1. Download the latest `addressbook.jar` from [here](https://github.com/se-edu/addressbook-level3/releases).